gustavokch/whatsapp_transcriber_golang/README.md

 ## 📋 Prerequisites

-- Go 1.23.0 or higher
+- Go 1.24.6 or higher
 - WhatsApp account (for QR code authentication)
 - API keys from one of the supported transcription services:
   - Groq API key (recommended)
-  - OR Cloudflare Account ID and API key
+  - Cloudflare Account ID and API key
+  - Deepgram API key

 ## 🔧 Installation